 Some courses provide competency in more than one of the above skills.
 Some courses are approved electives that do not focus on the set of fundamental skills but are nevertheless relevant for the management and implementation of business analytics.
 The skills provided by each course are indicated below with a “c”, “a” or “o”.

-Students may select at most 1 course outside of Wharton.
+Students may select at most 1 CU outside of Wharton.
 Courses below are 1 CU unless otherwise noted.

 Approved Undergraduate Courses